shivam0201/NyayaAnumana-and-INLegalLlama/README.md

 <p align="center">
  <b>Authors:</b> <a href="https://sites.google.com/view/shubhamkumarnigam">Shubham Kumar Nigam</a>, <a href="https://www.linkedin.com/in/balaramamahanthi-deepak-patnaik-b83043246/">Balaramamahanthi Deepak Patnaik</a>, <a href="https://www.linkedin.com/in/shivamm1602/">Shivam Mishra</a>, <a href="#">Noel Shallum</a>, <a href="https://sites.google.com/view/kripabandhughosh-homepage/home">Kripabandhu Ghosh</a>, and <a href="https://www.cse.iitk.ac.in/users/arnabb/">Arnab Bhattacharya</a>:
 </p>

+## Overview
+The integration of artificial intelligence (AI) in legal judgment prediction (LJP) has the potential to transform the legal landscape, particularly in jurisdictions like India, where a significant backlog of cases burdens the legal system.
 InLegalLlama addresses the inherent challenges of legal outcome prediction and explainability, stemming from the complexity of legal proceedings and the scarcity of expert-annotated data.
 Our solution, powered by the NyayaAnumana Dataset, offers a comprehensive approach to legal analysis, leveraging over 700,000 meticulously processed cases.
 Additionally, the model benefits from 15,000 expert-annotated instances sourced from the PredEx dataset, which are critical for improving prediction accuracy and providing clear, understandable explanations.
 Key highlights of the project include:

 1. **NyayaAnumana Database**: A comprehensive legal resource developed using keyword-based analysis and heuristic NLP methods, encompassing over 700,000 carefully processed cases, providing a robust foundation for legal predictions.